-In the \textit{prediction} phase of state estimation with known $f(x_{k|k},u_k)$ and its convariance matrix, $P_{k|k}$ at any time-step, $k$, we first required to linearize and discretize the system dynamics by first order Taylor Series Approximation at each period $\Delta T$ by following Jacobians\cite{DVS, Julier1997NewEO} and updating the system dynamics and uncertainty matrix:
+Having the above explicit dynamics~\eqref{eq: bi-directional dyanmics}, in the \textit{prediction} phase of state estimation with known $f(x_{k|k},u_k)$ and its covariance matrix, $P_{k|k}$ at any time-step, $k$, we first required to linearize and discretize the system dynamics by first-order Taylor series approximation at each period $\Delta T$ by following Jacobians\cite{DVS, Julier1997NewEO} and updating the system dynamics and uncertainty matrix:

-In our study, the measurements $y_k$ for Kalman Filter are image point features of dynamically moving object in consecutive frames.
-As new measurements appear to the filter, the $update$ phase improves the prediction outcomes of system dynamics through following computations,
+In our study, the measurements $y_k$ are image point features of dynamically moving objects in consecutive frames.
+When new measurements arrive, the $update$ phase improves the prediction outcomes of system dynamics through the following computations,